pip-services3-go/pip-services3-components-go/docs/Development.md

 This is a Golang project and you have to install Golang tools.
 You can download them from official Golang website: https://golang.org/dl/

-After node is installed you can check it by running the following command:
+After go is installed you can check it by running the following command:
 ```bash
 go version
 ```